thomasmorgan/LilyLib/docs/source/writing_music.rst

 .. image:: _static/modal_scales2.png

-The second part does the same thing, but note it takes the letter of the start tone and combines it with the word major to set the key.
+The second part does the same thing, but note it takes the letter of the start tone and combines it with the word "major" to set the key.
 Thus the key of the scale changes with the start note.
 Keys are actually a class of object in Lilylib (see later docs), but they can be referred to with strings of the format "<base letter> <mode>", for instance: "c major", "fs minor", "bf harmonic".
 The lookup function is case insensitive, so capitalization does not matter.

 In addition, note in the above demo that the treble clef sets the 'step' argument to 2, so the treble clef covers two octaves and catches up with the bass clef.
 Lastly, note that the score is the combination of the two dictionaries called `looped` and `smart` and they are combined with the function `join` which is imported from `util.py`.